cptaylor38/scraps/README.md

 **Disclaimer**

 Over the course of this project we went through several scrapped ideas leaving us with very little time to meet the deadline.
 With about a week and a half left, we decided to have fun with it and created this "ironic ugly" old Window's Franken-App using scraps of previous projects and homeworks.
-The application was not built with mobile responsiveness in mind and may have drastic differences on different screen sizes.
+The application was not built with mobile responsiveness in mind and may have a drastically altered appearance on different screen sizes.

 This is a copy repo due to deployment issues but the original can be found [here](https://github.com/cptaylor38/finalProject).